HackYourFuture/CommandLine/HomeWork1.md

 # Home Work #1

 ```
+Please type the commands for the following steps:

 1. Research how to create a hidden file and how to display it using ls command.

 2. Research how to create multiple nested directories with one mkdir command.
 E.g. How would you create 'fun' directory along with all directories in the path below: